 Make yourself visible

 Eventually, it all comes back to business values.
 Everything you communicate should reflect these values.
 It’ll give you guidelines and will make sure your message is delivered in the same way, always.
-Low-budget branding might be just about that: making yourself visible, in a consistent way.
+Low-budget branding is about just that: making yourself visible, in a consistent way.

 Keep reading: The ultimate guide to small business SEO »